Influenza (flu)

 How does the flu vaccine benefit me?

-- Prevents flu-related hospitalizations.
+- Prevents flu-related hospitalizations and serious complications

-- Protects those you care for, work with, and live with.
+- Protects those you care for, work with, and live with

 More about flu